| Awareness during general anaesthesia can be defined as "the

 psychotherapy.
 Case reports also suggest that conversation in the operating room may

+adversely affect the postoperative course of a patient.
 The overall incidence of intraoperative awareness is unknown, but it is most often

 stated to be 1%.
 Difficulties arise with the definition and criteria for intraoperative